Casanova (Benatzky)

-Casanova is an operetta in three acts by Ralph Benatzky with music by Johann Strauss II and the libretto by Rudolph Schanzer and Ernst Welisch.
+Casanova is an operetta in three acts by Ralph Benatzky.
+It is based on the life of 18th century Italian adventurer and womanizer Giacomo Casanova.
+The work utilizes the music of the 1878 operetta Blindekuh written by Johann Strauss II but with a different and new libretto by Rudolph Schanzer and Ernst Welisch.
 Its first performance was on 1 September 1928 at the Großes Schauspielhaus in Berlin.

 Casanova was one of a series of spectacular "revue-operettas" Benatzky wrote for producer and revue director Erik Charell at the Großes Schauspielhaus.
 The star-studded original cast of Casanova included Michael Bohnen, the well-known opera bass-baritone in the title role, Anni Frind, Anny Ahlers, Paul Morgan, and Siegfried "Sig" Arno.
 La Jana was a dancer, and the Comedian Harmonists appeared there with enormous success.
+The Nuns' Chorus is a well-known excerpt from the work that has been performed on the concert stage.

+In December 2024 the work had a revival in Stuttgart with Michael Mayes in the title role, Esther Dierkes as Laura and Moritz Kallenberg as Lieutenant Hohenfals.